Tino-sabu/Death-Clock/Readme.md

 ### Team Name: Localghost

 ### Team Members
-- Team Lead: Tino Sabu - SSET
+- Team Lead: Tino Sabu - SCMS School Of Engineering and Technology
-- Member 2: Pranav Jayan - SSET
+- Member 2: Pranav Jayan - SCMS School Of Engineering and Technology

 ### Project Description
 A quirky web app that calculates how many years, days, and seconds you have left to live — based on your age and lifestyle answers.
 It turns life expectancy into a personalized countdown clock for some deep (or dark) reflection.